kparuchuri/foto-gallery/README.md

+## Edit - Feb 26, 2023
+Committed the source code to this repository.
+You can use VSC to open this as a flutter project.
+At this time only flutter 'web' is enabled and working.

 # foto-gallery

 This is a flutter based web interface that connects to an existing pigallery2 server to show folders/photos/videos in a mobile friendly format.